ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 [indikator_twit]: https://twitter.com/ozkriff/status/1058359693503070208
 [amit]: https://www.redblobgames.com/grids/hexagons/implementation.html

+## Migrated this devlog to Zola

-## Migrated this devlog from Pelican to Zola
+Migrated this devlog from Pelican to Zola

 (__TODO__: What is Zola?)